rachel-jfc/Covid-19_Vaccine_Sentiment_Analysis_on_Twitter/README.md

-# Covid-19_Vaccine_Sentiment_Analysis_on_Twitter
+# COVID-19_Vaccine_Sentiment_Analysis_on_Twitter
-## A Twitter sentiment monitor that allows vaccination planners to understand public feedback and concerns on COVID-19 Vaccines by deploying NLP and Machine Learning technique.
+## A Twitter sentiment monitor that allows vaccination planners to understand public feedback and concerns on COVID-19 Vaccines by implementing NLP and Machine Learning technique.

 ### Jupyter Notebooks: